aeh1707/blog_app/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [CodeRoamingInvestor] <a name="about-project"></a>
+# 📖 CodeRoamingInvestor <a name="about-project"></a>

-**[your_project__name]** is a blog that explores the intersection of programming, travel, and investing through the eyes of Abdelhadi.
+**CodeRoamingInvestor** is a blog that explores the intersection of programming, travel, and investing through the eyes of Abdelhadi.
 As a passionate coder and traveler, Abdelhadi will share his experiences and insights on how to balance the world of technology with the desire to see new places and cultures.
 He will also share his knowledge on how to invest in technology and use it as a tool for financial success and freedom.
 This blog is for anyone looking for inspiration to combine their love for technology and travel and make smart investments for a fulfilling life.

 ## 🛠 Built With <a name="built-with"></a>